8-day adventure

 The currency in Jordan is the Jordanian Dinar (JOD).
 For the latest exchange rates please see www.xe.com

-It is best to take cash in US dollars, GB pound or Euros and exchange it locally.
+It is best to take cash in USD, GBP or EUR and exchange it locally.
+If you are exchanging money at the airport on arrival, do not use the first exchange desk you see (next to the luggage pickup) as the rate offered is very poor.
+Collect your luggage, clear customs and then use the exchange desk in the arrivals area next to the exit.
 Credit and Debit cards are widely accepted and there are ATMs in the larger towns and cities.
 Travelers cheques are best avoided as you will be charged a hefty commission for exchanging them.

 Tips

-You should budget for tips for your tour guide and Bedouin trekking guides.
-The tip amount should be based on the service you feel you have received but $3 per person per day is average.
+You should budget for tips for your lead guide, Wadi Rum guides and drivers.
+The tip amount should be based on the service you feel you have received but JOD 150 (equivalent $200 / £160) will provide enough tips for your whole trip.

 Formalities & health